 Root Collar Excavations

 Trees in urban environments often have problems with girdling roots (roots that have encircled the trunk and are effectively strangling the tree) causing early dieback and mortality on trees.
 Sometimes trees are planted with girdling roots, and sometimes the roots start to grow around the trunk due to improper planting or environmental conditions.
 Our remediation process involves safely exposing the root dish, and strategically removing the problem roots.
-We will finish with an incorporation of organic compost to provide a natural source of nutrients for years to come, as well as a properly installed mulch ring.
+Our Certified Arborists will finish with an incorporation of organic compost to provide a natural source of nutrients for years to come, as well as a properly installed mulch ring.